hamfist/versioning/README.md

    import "github.com/rafecolton/versioning"
    ```

-0. Add the command line args by adding the following to your `init()` function
+0. Add the command line args by adding the following to your `init()` function in the same `.go` file

     ```go
     versioning.Parse()